anoopsarkar/compilers-class/llvm-practice.md

 takes an ASCII string and returns an integer return value of type `i32`.
 Except for the `getelementptr` instruction the rest is easy to follow.
 The next question explains the use of the `getelementptr` to access global constants.
-The LLVM assembly file can be converted into executable machine code using the following steps (also in the shell script `run-llvm-code.sh`).
+The LLVM assembly file can be run directly using the `lli` command:

     llvmconfig=llvm-config-8
     lli-bin=`$llvmconfig --bindir`/lli